 3) Use discernment.
 Pay close attention to nonverbal cues, tone of voice, posture.
 I'd venture to say that generally you shouldn't pitch to someone unless it's invited.
 Though chance pitches are successful occasionally -- my critique partner got a full manuscript request from her agent at the hotel bar -- it's best not to catch a professional off guard, engrossed in something else, or when he/she is clearly clocked out for the day.

 4) Remember that your pitch sets the tone of what kind of person you'll be to work with.
-Be confident in your work and show them you're serious about publication without being arrogant.
+You can show them you're serious about publication and confident in your work without being arrogant.
 Take advantage of this opportunity to highlight the key, sellable aspects of your book with boldness.
 And make sure to keep it real.
 Agents and editors have heard about many life-changing, ground-breaking, sure-to-be bestsellers, so that aspect alone will not sell your book :)

 A gracious, confident conversation will, on the other hand, give you the best chance for success!